demmonico/test-coding-challenges/README.md

-# Test task examples collection
+# Сollection of test coding challenges

-Here placed test scripts.
-Main goal is collect different tasks and issues.
+Main goal is collect different scripts of the challenges and tasks.

-## Coding test snippets
+## Coding snippets

 ### PHP